geeknik/my-awesome-stars/topics.md

 - [BuilderIO/micro-agent](https://github.com/BuilderIO/micro-agent) - An AI agent that writes (actually useful) code for you
 - [aiplanethub/beyondllm](https://github.com/aiplanethub/beyondllm) - Build, evaluate and observe LLM apps
 - [distantmagic/paddler](https://github.com/distantmagic/paddler) - Stateful load balancer custom-tailored for llama.cpp 🏓🦙
-- [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
-It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
+- [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - Fabric is an open-source framework for augmenting humans using AI.
+It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 - [Dataherald/dataherald](https://github.com/Dataherald/dataherald) - Interact with your SQL database, Natural Language to SQL using LLMs
 - [IntelligenzaArtificiale/Free-Auto-GPT](https://github.com/IntelligenzaArtificiale/Free-Auto-GPT) - Free Auto GPT with NO paids API is a repository that offers a simple version of Auto GPT, an autonomous AI agent capable of performing tasks independently.
 Unlike other versions, our implementation do
 - [semanser/codel](https://github.com/semanser/codel) - ✨ Fully autonomous AI Agent that can perform complicated tasks and projects using terminal, browser, and editor.